CS2103JAN2017-W15-B2/main/docs/UseCases.md

 1. User retrieves list of tasks [via Use Case: List Tasks](#list-tasks)
 2. User enters command to edit task
-3. TaskBook edits task according to given parameters <br>
+3. TaskList edits task according to given parameters <br>
 **Use case ends**

 #### Extensions

 2a.
 The given index is invalid
 > 2a1.
-TaskBook shows an error message <br>
+TaskList shows an error message <br>
   **Use case resumes at step 2**

 2b.
 The given parameters are invalid

  > 2b1.
-TaskBook shows an error message <br>
+TaskList shows an error message <br>
   **Use case resumes at step 2**

 ### Mark Task as Completed

 1. User retrieves list of tasks [via Use Case: List Tasks](#list-tasks)
 2. User enters command to mark task as completed
-3. TaskBook marks specified task as completed <br>
+3. TaskList marks specified task as completed <br>
 **Use case ends**

 #### Extensions

 2a.
 The given index is invalid
 > 2a1.
-TaskBook shows an error message <br>
+TaskList shows an error message <br>
   **Use case resumes at step 2**

 ### Delete Task